DoubleLine closed-end fund launches on New York Stock Exchange

-NEW YORK DoubleLine Capital LP, the investment firm run by star bond manager Jeffrey Gundlach, said on Friday that it had completed an initial public offering for the closed-end DoubleLine Income Solutions Fund (DSL.N).
+NEW YORK, April 26 DoubleLine Capital LP, the investment firm run by star bond manager Jeffrey Gundlach, said on Friday that it had completed an initial public offering for the closed-end DoubleLine Income Solutions Fund.

 The fund, which Gundlach and portfolio managers Bonnie Baha and Luz Padilla will manage, raised $2.3 billion from the offering of 92 million common shares at $25 each.
 The fund trades on the New York Stock Exchange.